Exclusive: Venezuela proposes new oil contract terms to sidestep U.S. sanctions

 (Reuters) - Venezuela’s state-run oil company PDVSA is seeking to sidestep Trump administration sanctions restricting payments for its oil by asking major buyers, including U.S. refiners, to renegotiate contracts, four sources involved in the talks said.

-The U.S. government on Monday issued an executive order freezing PDVSA assets and requiring U.S. firms to pay for PDVSA oil using accounts controlled by the country’s congress head and self-proclaimed President Juan Guaido, a move to pressure socialist Nicolas Maduro into stepping down.
+The U.S. government issued an executive order on Monday freezing PDVSA assets and requiring U.S. firms to pay for PDVSA oil using accounts controlled by the country’s congress head and self-proclaimed president Juan Guaido.
+The sanctions were aimed at pressuring socialist President Nicolas Maduro into stepping down.

 “We are trying to redo the contracts.
 It is not yet entirely clear how because customers are being individually called, but we are studying alternatives,” said a PDVSA source familiar with the efforts.

 Oil accounts for more than 90 percent of Venezuela’s export revenue.
-Falling output, corruption and mismanagement have battered the nation’s economy, leading to hyperinflation and malnutrition that have sparked an exodus of 3 million people.
+Falling output, corruption and mismanagement have battered the nation’s economy, leading to hyperinflation and malnutrition that have prompted some 3 million people to leave the country.

 The South American country exports 1.25 million barrels per day (bpd) of crude, including 500,000 bpd to the United States, and imports over 200,000 bpd of refined products, according to Refinitiv Eikon data.
-As recently as 2012, it exported 2.57 million bpd of oil and fuel.
+The imports from the United States are crucial for Venezuela’s production of diluted crude oil (DCO), as they use heavy naphtha to dilute Venezuela’s extra heavy crude and produce oil ready for export.

+Industry traders on Tuesday said that U.S. refineries were making inquiries to replace those shipments from other countries.
+World oil futures rose by more than 2 percent on Tuesday, but the market has not seen panicked buying as a result of the U.S. decision to target Venezuela’s oil output, particularly as the country’s production was already near seven-decade lows.

 The sanctions did not directly mention swaps and indirect trade with PDVSA that began in recent years with customers including PDVSA’s U.S. unit Citgo Petroleum, India’s Reliance and Russia’s Rosneft.